When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Warrior Cats To the Rescue

-If your child is a fan of cats and fantasy, then you can’t get a more apt book than Into the Wild.
-Part of a six-book series, the beginning story follows a housecat called Rusty, who must do what he can to protect the ThunderClan cats.
+If your child is a fan of cats and fantasy, you can’t get a more apt book than Into the Wild.
+It kicks off a massive series following a housecat called Rusty, who leaves his comfortable home to join the wild ThunderClan cats.

-While far-fetched and a bit ridiculous, this is just the kind of novel a 4th grader needs to fall in love with reading.
-What is especially great about the books is that although the characters are cats, they are well-developed and fun to follow.
+It is just the kind of novel a 4th grader needs to fall in love with reading.
+The characters are well-developed, the stakes are high, and the lore is deep.

 Product Specs